Walter Dean: College career

 Eddie Robinson believed that Dean was deserving of the Heisman Trophy, awarded annually to the best college football player, but acknowledged that voters would not seriously consider a Division I-AA player for the honor.
 Dean did, however, win the Walter Payton Award, which is the award bestowed annually upon Division I-AA football's most outstanding player.

-Professional football
+Professional career

-Dean was selected in the sixth round of the 1991 NFL Draft by the Green Bay Packers (149th pick overall).
-He then played one season for Green Bay.
+Dean was selected in the sixth round of the 1991 NFL draft by the Green Bay Packers (149th pick overall).
+He played one season for Green Bay.
 In 1991, he saw action in nine games and recorded one kick return and one fumble.